m-barthelemy/vpn-webauth/README.md

 All the configuration parameters have to passed as environment variables.

 ### Application
+- `BASEURL`: The user-facing base URL of this application, for example https://auth.mycompany.com
+  > This is used as the base URL that OAuth2 will redirect to after signing in.
+Default: http://`HOST`:`PORT`.

+  > If you set `SSLMODE` to `auto`, the Let's Encrypt certificate will be generated for this domain.

+  > NOTE: You need to add this app redirect/callback endpoint (`BASEURL/auth/google/callback` or `BASEURL/auth/azure/callback`) to the list of allowed callbacks in your Google or Azure credentials configuration console.

 - `CONNECTIONSRETENTION`: how long to keep VPN connections audit logs, in days.
 Default: `90`.
   > NOTE: The connections audit log cleanup task is only run during the application startup.
 Also, there is currently no way to view this audit log from the app.
 - `DBTYPE`: the database engine where the sessions will be stored.
 Default: `sqlite`.
 Can be `sqlite`, `postgres`, `mysql`.